cicsdev/cics-java-osgi-link/README.md

 Demonstrates how OSGi CICS programs link to other programs sending a commarea or channel, or are linked to receiving a commarea or channel.

 ## Building
-The sample can be built using Apache Manven.
+The sample can be built using Apache Maven.

 ### Building with Apache Maven
 1. Change into the `projects/` directory.